MicroEJ/docs/VEEPortingGuide/uiFontRenderer.rst

 .. note:: Contrary to the :ref:`section_renderer_cco`, the simulation does not (and doesn't need to) provide an option to disable the use of custom font.

-The following graph illustrates the drawing of a string:
+The following diagram illustrates the drawing of a string:

 .. graphviz:: :align: center